studio6six/rpi5/README.md

 ```bash
  curl -sSL https://get.docker.com | sh
 ```
+Note this may take a few minute to complete as it will automatically detect and install everything required for Docker to run on the Raspberry Pi.
+Once complete you should see something similar to:
+IMG HERE

 ```bash
 sudo usermod -aG docker pi  # Add the 'pi' user to the docker group
 ```